kili-technology/kili-python-sdk/docs/sdk/tutorials/label_parsing.md

 my_label["jsonResponse"]["jobs"]["MY_JOB_NAME"]["categories"][0]["name"]
 ```

-As you can see, the parsed label is much easier to use than the raw label, and helps you develop your own scripts faster using your IDE auto-completion, type checking, etc.
+As you can see, the parsed label is much easier to use than the raw dict label, and helps you develop your own scripts faster using your IDE auto-completion, type checking, etc.

 ## Parsed Label integration to kili.assets()